cewi/cakephp-tb-starter/README.md

 All bake templates are highly opinionated and will only reflect my own needs.
 Use them as a starting point or inspiration.

 ## What you get
-1. Bake templates for the index, view, edit and add actions using some TwitterBootstrap Features, i.e. icons.
+1. Alternative Bake templates for the index, view, edit and add actions.
 2. HtmlHelper and FormHelper can add icons to links (Actually  ([Icomoon](https://icomoon.io/), [FontAwesome](http://fortawesome.github.io/Font-Awesome/) and [Glyphicons](http://getbootstrap.com/components/) supported).
 You have to include the Font-Libraries yourself.
 I recommend using bower.
 The HtmlHelper now has an span() method which outputs a span with the icon.

 ## Installation